cornzz/skipButton.js/README.md

 skipButton.js can be installed through the [Chrome Webstore](), [Addons for Firefox]() or downloaded from the [releases page]() and installed manually.

+When the extension is active, the red skip button will appear whenever there is a YouTube ad playing.
+On other websites, ads can be skipped with the Manual Skip button in the extension popup menu.

-It has two settings which can be accessed through its popup menu [2]:
+There are two settings which can be accessed through the popup:
 - *Auto Skip* causes YouTube ads to be skipped without requiring the skip button to be pressed
 - *Hide Banners* causes YouTube ad banners to be closed automatically